Do you charge for an initial visit?

 What is the difference between an orthodontist and a dentist?

-An orthodontist is a general dentist that has had at least 2 more years of full-time training in an orthodontic residency resulting in a nationally accepted specialty certificate.
-The orthodontist then limits his practice to straightening teeth and dentofacial orthopedics.
+An Orthodontist is a licensed general dentist with at least 2 more years of full-time training in an orthodontic residency after dental school.
+The Orthodontist then limits his practice to straightening teeth and the correction of dentofacial dysfunction and malformations.

 Can I make all my appointments in the afternoon after school and late in the day?

 In order to have early and late appointments available for the majority of patients, some procedures need to be accomplished during the hours of 9 and 1.
-We will do our best to work with your schedules and accommodate your family needs.
+We’ll do our best to work with you to accommodate your family’s schedule.

 Do you see patients for emergencies?